An exegetical commentary on the New Testament Greek text

 ii] Feed my sheep, 21:15-25

 John's gospel, as an example of Greek religious literature for Hellenistic Jews, reflects the rhetorical traditions of the first century.
-Its style of rhetoric (of making an argument) is hypsos, elevated, and its form is primarily judicial, it seeks to persuade the reader of a truth, namely, that light / life is realized in Christ, but it is also deliberative in that it seeks to persuade the reader to act on this truth, namely to believe.
+Its style of rhetoric (of making an argument) is hypsos, elevated, and its form is primarily judicial, it seeks to persuade the reader of a truth, namely, Jesus is Israel's messiah and that in him is found the full realization of God's covenant promises, but it is also deliberative in that it seeks to persuade the reader to act on this truth, namely to believe.
 In making this argument John adopts a simple approach: a partitio (proposition, thesis), the prologue, 1:1-18, and an extended probatio (proofs, witness / evidence to the truth) systematically advanced in the rest of the gospel.
 John transitions (a transitus) from his thesis to his main argument with an exordium which introduces the subject matter while eliciting the sympathy of the audience.
 John does this by means of a series of testimonies / witnesses to the Christ.
-This section possibly concludes with the wedding at Cana of Galilee, although many argue that this miracle serves to introduce the main argument.

 So, the structure of the gospel falls into four main parts: